kimlercorey/esp/README.md

 ## Contributors

 The easiest way to get involved is to fork and create a pull request.
 Also, do add yourself to the authors line or special thanks line too depending on where you prefer to be included.
-We'll handle inrementing the version on this side.
-All involvement is always welcome and there is always room for improvement.
+We'll handle incrementing the version on this side.
+Your involvement is welcome.
+I am always looking for ways to improve the code.

 ## License